-[A letter from Agora Financial Australia publisher, James Woodburn…]
+[A letter from Daily Reckoning Australia publisher, James Woodburn…]

 If you’ve made your way onto this page, odds are that you’re new to The Daily Reckoning and would like a little background… or perhaps you’re one of our long-suffering readers in need of a reminder of why you’ve stuck with us through the years.